Jamio/JM_MissionFrameworkDocs/docs/features/unkwep.md

 The Unknown Weapon system can be enabled in <span style="color: orange; font-weight: bold;">JM_init.sqf</span> by toggling `JM_UnknownWep` to true.

 The system will automatically account for weapons in player loadouts OR weapons in the role-restricted arsenal, and exclude them from performance debuffs.

+If you find that a weapon is accidentally missing from the arsenal/loadouts mid-mission, you can call the following script as a zeus or admin, and it will add that weapon to the whitelist: `["diwako_unknownwp_addWeapon", ["weaponClassName"]] call CBA_fnc_serverEvent;`

 ---